Off-Campus Buildings

 Lawrence Joel Veterans’ Memorial Coliseum

-(aka “The Joel”) The Joel is home to the Wake Forest Basketball teams and has caused fear and trembling to infect opponents since its opening in 1989.
-Home to the loud and raucous, black & gold tie-dye clad Screamin’ Demon student section, this venue has helped the men’s team attain a roughly 80% win rate since the facility’s opening.
+(aka “The Joel”) The Joel has been home to the Wake Forest Basketball teams since its opening in 1989.
 The coliseum is named after Winston-Salem’s only Congressional Medal of Honor winner, Lawrence Joel.
 Lawrence was an Army medic who saved more than a dozen American soldiers in an ambush during the Vietnam War.
-Outside the arena, small monuments remember hundreds of Forsyth County armed forces members who gave it all for their nation.
+Outside the arena, small monuments remember hundreds of Forsyth County armed forces members.

 Reynolda House

-Over a creek and through the woods to Reynolda House you’ll go at least once during your college career.
-It is is a must-see for all members of the Wake Forest community especially since Wake Forest students and employees get in free of charge (with valid ID of course).
-Katharine Smith Reynolds and her husband Richard Joshua Reynolds (founder of the RJ Reynolds Tobacco Company) built the estate in 1917.
-Katharine Reynolds always dreamt of living in an estate with magnificent artwork.
-Two generations of Reynolds lived there until 1963, and the house became an art museum in 1967.
-Visitors to Reynolda will delight in exploring the nearby gardens and finding tasty treats and neat gifts in Reynolda Village.
-The estate has an extensive network of trails for exercise and pleasant strolls through the woods.
+Katharine Smith Reynolds and her husband Richard Joshua Reynolds (founder of the RJ Reynolds Tobacco Company) built the estate and model farm in 1917.
+Two generations of Reynolds lived there until 1963, the house became an art museum in 1967.
+Surrounding the house is Reynolda Village, which hosts many shops and restaurants.
+The estate has an extensive network of trails that connect to Wake Forest campus.
 The Museum’s vast art collection includes three centuries of work and features the masterpieces of artists like Georgia O’Keeffe, Thomas Eakins, and Jacob Lawrence.
-Whether you are an art fan or just want to explore this beautiful house, Reynolda House has something for you to see and learn.